 Always send an email (preferably the to Marketing/PR department), try to avoid contacting brands on social media, it’s amateur.

-If you really want to stand out as a blogger in Croatia, have an updated press kit ready at your disposal on you at all times- with all your latest Google Analytics, Instagram/Facebook/ YouTube statistics and what your rates are for what you’re prepared to do for a company.
-You shouldn’t be reaching out to anyone within the first 3-6 months, you should be building your blog, audience and online presence.
+If you really want to stand out as a blogger in Croatia, have an updated press kit ready at your disposal on you at all times- with all your latest Google Analytics, Instagram/Facebook/ YouTube insights and statistics.
+Also include your rate card for what you’re prepared to do for a company.

-I’m quite interested how many “professional” bloggers in Croatia are an actual registered business and pay pdv on each “sponsored” instagram or blog post.
+I’m quite interested how many “professional” bloggers in Croatia are actually registered businesses for all their “sponsored” posts on instagram or blog.
 There’s a good story for a bored journalist in the country.

 LASTLY, BE YOURSELF